Battle of Canhe Slope: Prior Later Yan–Northern Wei relations

 Northern Wei's predecessor state Dai had previously been a vassal to Later Yan's predecessor state Former Yan, before both were destroyed by Former Qin—Former Yan's falling in 370 and Dai falling in 376—and the last prince of Dai, Tuoba Shiyiqian, had successively married two Former Yan princesses as his wives, in 344 and 362.

 After Former Qin suffered a major defeat against Jin forces at the Battle of Fei River in 383 in a failed bid to unite China, it began to disintegrate, and, among others, Later Yan, with Murong Chui, the uncle of Former Yan's last emperor Murong Wei, as emperor (Emperor Wucheng), took over Former Yan's old territory and people; and Northern Wei, with Tuoba Shiyiqian's grandson Tuoba Gui as prince, took over Dai's former territory and people.

 After the establishment of Later Yan and Northern Wei, the lord/vassal relationship resumed between Later Yan and Northern Wei.

 Early in his reign, Tuoba Gui had often met opposition from powerful individuals within his own state, and had to rely on Later Yan's aid to quell the rebellions.
-For example, in 386, when Tuoba Gui faced a rebellion led by the Dugu chief Liu Xian (劉顯) and Tuoba Shiyiqian's youngest son Tuoba Quduo (拓拔屈咄), he turned to Later Yan for help, and Later Yan forces, commanded by Murong Chui's son Murong Lin the Prince of Zhao, helped Tuoba Gui to put down the rebellion.
+For example, in 386, when Tuoba Gui faced a rebellion led by the Dugu chief Liu Xian (劉顯) and Tuoba Shiyiqian's youngest son Tuoba Quduo (拓跋屈咄), he turned to Later Yan for help, and Later Yan forces, commanded by Murong Chui's son Murong Lin the Prince of Zhao, helped Tuoba Gui to put down the rebellion.
 A 387 joint operation between Northern Wei and Later Yan finally crushed Liu Xian's power.

-However, Tuoba Gui was having designs against Later Yan and, when he sent his cousin Tuoba Yi (拓拔儀) the Duke of Jiuyuan to offer tributes to Murong Chui for him in 388, he asked Tuoba Yi to carefully examine the situation at the Later Yan court to observe any weaknesses.
+However, Tuoba Gui was having designs against Later Yan and, when he sent his cousin Tuoba Yi (拓跋儀) the Duke of Jiuyuan to offer tributes to Murong Chui for him in 388, he asked Tuoba Yi to carefully examine the situation at the Later Yan court to observe any weaknesses.